 31. It is recognized that nitrogen management in agriculture is intimately linked to the entire food system.
 This means that both dietary measures in livestock and human dietary choices, as well as waste management, will be essential if ambitious sustainability goals are to be achieved (principle 18).
 At the same time, ruminant dietary strategies need to consider the possible impact on methane emissions (principle 22), where certain measures will be contraindicated for sustainable nitrogen and methane management.

 32. Further principles recognize the social and economic dimension, including local aspects among the various actors in agriculture and the food chain, where these actors have a shared responsibility in N management (principle 2), including food supply, food processing, retail and consumers.
-As a part of these principles, it is acknowledged that “the farm-level is often a main integration level for emission-abatement/mitigation decisions” (principle 24), in addition to the wider actions of citizens and other actors in the food system.
+As a part of these principles, it is acknowledged that “the whole farm-level is often a main integration level for emission-abatement/mitigation decisions” (principle 24), in addition to the wider actions of citizens and other actors in the food system.
 In the case of farmers, principle 23 recognizes that the cost and effectiveness of measures to reduce N losses need to take account of the regional opportunities and constraints of farmers, including effects of farm size, farm structure and economic context.
 Altogether, the principles show that integrated sustainable nitrogen management is an opportunity for different actors in the agrifood system to work together, where efficiency, waste reduction, environmental stewardship and investment for profitable food production all go hand-in-hand.

-33. The Technical overview and chapters IV–VI provide a detailed listing of the measures identified, indicating the opportunity for abatement and mitigation of different nitrogen forms relevant for air pollution, water pollution, climate change, biodiversity, human health, stratospheric ozone, etc. Lastly, chapter VII reflects briefly on how the different measures may fit together, giving examples of possible “packages of measures” that can provide a coherent approach to sustainable nitrogen management according to the levels of ambition needed to meet different local, national and international goals.
+33. The Technical overview (chapter II) and chapters IV–VI provide a detailed listing of the measures identified, indicating the opportunity for abatement and mitigation of different nitrogen forms relevant for air pollution, water pollution, climate change, biodiversity, human health, stratospheric ozone, etc. Lastly, chapter VII reflects briefly on how the different measures may fit together, giving examples of possible “packages of measures” that can provide a coherent approach to sustainable nitrogen management according to the levels of ambition needed to meet different local, national and international goals.

 34. The present document takes a significant step forward in supporting international policy development by applying understanding of the nitrogen cycle to catalyse sustainable development across multiple challenges.
-In this way, the document breaks new ground by providing guidance on reducing losses of all main nitrogen forms: NH3, N2O, NOx, NO3– and N2.
+In this way, the document breaks new ground by providing guidance on reducing losses of all main nitrogen forms: NH3, N2O, NOx, NO3⁻ and N2.
 While the integration is new and draws on the latest research, it also depends on long-established experience.
 This point was made by a Roman farmer writing nearly 2,000 years ago:

 Manure once it is spread, should be ploughed in immediately and covered over, that it may not lose its strength from the heat of the sun and that the soil, being mixed with it, may grow fat on the aforesaid nourishment.
-And so, when piles of manure are distributed in a field, the number of those so scattered should not exceed what the ploughmen can dig in on the same day Columella, On Agriculture 2.5.2 (trans.
+And so, when piles of manure are distributed in a field, the number of those so scattered should not exceed what the ploughmen can dig in on the same day.
+Columella, On Agriculture 2.5.2 (trans.
 Boyd Ash, 1941)

 35. This measure and its principles, as explained by Columella, are still relevant today and represented in the present guidance document.
 The example shows how measures to reduce nutrient losses have been recognized for centuries.
 The challenge is to put them into practice.